*Fraujaz

 The epithet came to be used as a proper name of two separate deities in Norse mythology, Freyr and Freyja.

 Etymology

-The term's etymology is ultimately from a PIE *pro-w-(y)o-s, containing *pro- "in front" (c.f. first, Fürst and Sanskrit purohita "high priest", lit. "placed foremost or in front").
+The term's etymology is ultimately from a PIE *pro-w-(y)o-s, containing *pro- "in front" (cf. first, Fürst and Sanskrit purohita "high priest", lit. "placed foremost or in front").

 Variants indicate n-stems *fraujan-, *frōwōn-.
 The feminine *frawjōn "lady, domina" in Old English is attested only in a single isolated occurrence as frēo "woman" in the translation of the fragmentary Old Saxon Genesis poem, in the alliterating phrase frēo fægroste "fairest of women".